oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     * `nonce`: REQUIRED.
 Ensures the freshness of the signature.
 The value type of this claim MUST be a string.
 How this value is obtained is up to the protocol used and out of scope of this specification.
     * `sd_hash`: REQUIRED.
 The base64url-encoded hash digest over the Issuer-signed JWT and the selected Disclosures as defined below.

-### Integrity Protection of the Presentation {#integrity-protection-of-the-presentation}
+### Binding to an SD-JWT {#binding-to-an-sd-jwt}

-The hash digest in `sd_hash` ensures the integrity of the Presentation.
-It MUST be taken over the US-ASCII bytes preceding the KB-JWT in the Presentation, i.e., the Issuer-signed JWT, a tilde character, and zero or more Disclosures selected for presentation to the Verifier, each followed by a tilde character:
+The hash value in `sd_hash` binds the KB-JWT to the specific SD-JWT that it covers.
+The `sd_hash` value MUST be taken over the US-ASCII bytes of the encoded SD-JWT, i.e., the Issuer-signed JWT, a tilde character, and zero or more Disclosures selected for presentation to the Verifier, each followed by a tilde character: